 After a while, (yes, we lost all sense of time) we started hearing it!
 The Waterfall!!!
 Of course we had to take another detour.

 From here, we were swamped enough to make our way back.
-That’s when we realised we used all the green markers when walking, which meant we walked the 15 km route!
+That’s when we realized we used all the green markers when walking, which meant we walked the 15 km route!

 I really wish I could capture the sound, smell and feel of this place.